brjoey/imgbif/README.md

                         )
 ```

-See the help file for more information about `prepr_multimedia`.
+See the help file for more information about `preprocess_multimedia`.

 ```
 ?preprocess_multimedia